-The ScienceCloud is a multi-purpose compute and storage infrastructure of the University of Zurich serving most computational and storage needs of research.
+The ScienceCloud is a multi-purpose computing and storage infrastructure of the University of Zurich.

 Table of contents

 Why would you need to run on ScienceCloud?

 Researchers need access to computing and data infrastructure to solve a wide variety of problems:

 - Data analysis

 - Parameter studies

 - Other emerging research services

 ScienceCloud empowers you to provision a dedicated and customized research infrastructure to store data and run large-scale analysis.